 Unlike compensatory damages in California, there is no cap on punitive damages in personal injury cases in California.
 The only restriction is imposed by the Due Process Clause of the 14th Amendment to the Constitution, which prohibits excessive and unfair imposition of fines.

-Contact a Marin County Personal Injury Lawyer If You’ve Been Injured in an Accident
+Contact a Marin County Personal Injury Attorney If You’ve Been Injured in an Accident

 If you or a loved one has been injured in an accident, contact us immediately.
-At Wakeford Gelini, our experienced Marin County personal injury lawyers have helped victims obtain full compensatory and punitive damages for their injuries.
-Contact us online or at 415-578-3510 for a consultation today.
+At Wakeford Law Firm, our experienced Marin County personal injury attorneys have helped victims obtain full compensatory and punitive damages for their injuries.